-The beaches of Santorini island always leave their visitors speechless, and as for those who still haven’t witnessed them with their own eyes, they are curious - to say the least.
+The beaches of Santorini island always leave their visitors speechless.
 On a terrain created from solidified magma two million years ago, you can literally expect the unexpected.
-The common trait of all Santorini’s beaches is its deep and crystal clear blue waters as well as their rejuvenating effect.
-Depending on the color of the surrounding rocks and pebbles, the hour of the day and the reflection of the sunrays, you will certainly feel as if you were looking at a marvelous painting -so, bring out the photographer in you and take many, many shots!
+The common trait of all Santorini’s beaches is their deep, crystal clear blue waters and their rejuvenating effect.
+Depending on the color of the surrounding rocks and pebbles, the hour of the day and the reflection of the sun rays, the sea transforms to a marvelous painting; make sure to have your camera ready!

 Santorini has beaches for all tastes; ideal for families, couples and all age groups.
 Although the majority of them can get crowded in the summer months, you still have options for more privacy and quiet.
 They are located on the eastern coastline of the island, mainly because it is less steep and most of them are well organized with umbrellas, loungers, beach bars, restaurants, and taverns.

 Perivolos and Perissa (Black Beach)